-To say that the reactions to Heche’s crash on social media and traditional media have been polarized would be an understatement — though, in some ways, it also wouldn’t be exactly true.
+To say that the reactions to Heche’s crash on social media and traditional media have been polarized would be an understatement.

 On one extreme of the debate are those who say Anne Heche deserves no sympathy because she made the choice to drive recklessly and under the influence of drugs.
-And there is no doubt that the actress endangered others; video suggests that she nearly struck a pedestrian before crashing into an apartment complex garage, another vehicle, and finally the home of Lynne Mishele, destroying the entire structure and all her possessions inside.
+The actress reportedly had cocaine in her system at the time of the crash, a fact that undoubtedly made her unable to drive safely.
+Video suggests that she nearly struck a pedestrian before crashing into an apartment complex garage, another vehicle, and finally the home of Lynne Mishele, destroying the entire structure and all her possessions inside.
 That neither Mishele, who was home at the time, nor her pets, nor any other passerby were seriously injured or killed is nothing short of miraculous.

-It is understandable, in some ways, why so many people have scrutinized Heche’s own behavior for answers — even if the conclusions they jumped to were deeply problematic.
-They pored over a podcast she released before her crash in which she talks about drinking, and concluded that she must have been drunk at the time of incident, too (her representative clarified that the audio had been recorded weeks before).
+It is understandable why so many people have scrutinized Heche’s choices to help explain her death, even if the conclusions they jumped to were deeply problematic.
+They pored over a podcast she released before the crash in which she talks about drinking, and concluded that she must have been drunk at the time of incident, too — until her representative clarified that the audio had been recorded weeks before.
 They scrutinized photos of bottles in her car’s cupholder and declared that they were vodka, before authorities later confirmed there was no alcohol in her blood.

-When it was revealed that Heche had tested positive for cocaine and fentanyl, they assumed that was why she was she was driving 90 miles per hour through a residential area, according to tabloid reports from unidentified “police insiders” — though lawyers were quick to point out we don’t yet know whether she’d consumed enough of either substance to legally qualify as “impaired,” and she may have even been given the fentanyl at the hospital.
+When it was revealed that Heche had tested positive for cocaine and fentanyl, some jumped to the conclusion that this was why she drove 90 miles per hour through a residential area, according to tabloid reports from unidentified “police insiders” — though lawyers were quick to point out we don’t yet know whether she’d consumed enough of either substance to legally qualify as “impaired,” and she may have even been given the fentanyl at the hospital.